ICC Champions Trophy: 2017 ICC Champions Trophy

 In the lead-up to the 2013 tournament, the ICC announced that the 2013 Champions Trophy was to be the last, with its place in the cricketing calendar to be taken by a new ICC World Test Championship.
 However, in January 2014, that decision was reversed, due to the massive success of the 2013 edition, with the ICC confirming that the 2017 Champions Trophy tournament would take place and the proposed Test Championship was cancelled.
 England and Wales hosted the 2017 ICC Champions Trophy.
 England became the only country to host the Champions Trophy thrice, and England and Wales became the only countries to host the ICC Champions Trophy consecutively, also hosting the 2013 edition.
 Bangladesh replaced the West Indies, who finished outside the top eight in ninth position, in the ICC ODI Team Rankings on the cut-off date.
 Bangladesh returned to the ICC Champions Trophy for the first time since 2006, and, for the first time, the West Indies failed to qualify, having won the tournament in 2004.

 Arch-rivals Pakistan and defending champions India took each other on in the final of a tournament for the first time since 2007, with the final taking place at The Oval in London.
 It was India's fourth appearance and Pakistan's maiden appearance in a Champions Trophy final.
 Pakistan beat India comfortably by 180 runs, outclassing them across all three departments-batting, bowling and fielding, unlike in the match between the two teams in the group stages, where India had beaten Pakistan by a huge margin.
 Pakistan, the lowest-ranked team in the competition, won their first Champions Trophy title and became the seventh nation to win it.

 Fakhar Zaman of Pakistan received the Man of the Match award for scoring 114.
 Shikhar Dhawan of India received the "Golden Bat" award for scoring 338 runs, and became the first and only batter to not only win 2 Golden Bats in the ICC Champions Trophy but also 2 consecutive Golden Bats (he also won it in 2013).
 Hasan Ali of Pakistan received the "Golden Ball" award for taking 13 wickets; he was also adjudged the Man of the Series for his outstanding contribution towards Pakistan's first ICC title since the 2009 T20 World Cup.

 2025 ICC Champions Trophy

 In November 2021, it was announced that the 2025 ICC Champions Trophy was to be held in Pakistan.
 Due to political tensions, India refused to play matches in Pakistan and it was decided that tournament would take place using a hybrid model, with India's group matches and semi-final played in Dubai, with the final also moved to Dubai.
 In the final, India defeated New Zealand by four wickets to win their record third title after 2002 and 2013.

 2029 ICC Champions Trophy

 In November 2021, it was announced that the 2029 ICC Champions Trophy would be held in India.
 It is expected to be played in October and November 2029.
+Due to political tensions, Pakistan may play outside India.